rogerdahl/cuda-cipher/README.md

     * Use PRNG to generate random initialization vector (8 bytes) and salt (16 bytes)
     * Use 1024 rounds of PBKDF2-HMAC-SHA1 to generate a 128-bit encryption key from the init vector and salt
     * Use Blowfish CFB (cipher feedback) with the encryption key to encrypt the file

+## Implementation

+Implements a CUDA kernel that performs PBKDF2-HMAC-SHA1 and Blowfish CFB.

+Input:

+* `password`: The user supplied password.
+1 - 60 bytes
+* `salt`:
+    * The salt makes it impossible to use a table of precomputed keys for known passwords
+    * 1 - 60 bytes.
+Must be 64 bytes, zero padded
+* `salt_len`: The size of the salt, minus the zero padding.
+Must be 1 - 60
+* `key_len`: The size of the key to generate

+Operation:

+* OpenOffice runs HMAC-SHA1 only on SHA1 hashes
+* Password check:
+    * The SHA1 hash of the password is calculated
+    * The SHA1 hash is run through 1024 rounds of HMAC-SHA1
+    * Each round both takes and returns an SHA1 hash

 ## Optimization